bethanyalicehall/routes-of-europe-MS1/testing.md

 - Bug: When viewed on smaller screen sizes the carousel images appeared unequal in size.
 - How I fixed it: I used an image resizer to make sure images had the same dimensions.

+- Unfixed bug - when first loading the page the pin drop icon that is part of the logo, it appears as text for a second before changing to the icon.